rudnitskih/MateAcademy/data-sctructuries-practice.md

   }];
 ```

-Tasks:
+### Tasks:
+  0. Write function `printCat` which accept cat object and show his ID and name in console in any way.
-  1. Log cats name on the screen;
+  1. Print all cats on the screen;
-  2. Create an array with cats names and log this array to console
+  2. Create an array with cats `name`, `id` and `category` and print this array to console
-  3. Filter cats with price more than 8000
+  3. Filter cats with price more than 8000 and print them
   4. Group Cats by category (slow, middle, fast).
 The final result should like:

 ```javascript